 5. WordPress vs Magento int templates

 WordPress is made up of multiple pages and posts.
 When developing template files, a lot of functions are used to call the post and page content.
 Template files can be created and applied on the same page.

 Although Magento also functions quite similarly but sometimes what could have been done with a few clicks in WordPress requires more effort to be done in Magento.
 In Magento, you cannot set up additional CMS templates by simply creating a new template file but you will need to create a new module that has the list of templates available to it.

-On the basis of the given points, you can choose any of the platforms depending upon your business needs and requirements.
+Based on the given points, you can choose any of the platforms depending on your business needs and requirements.

-If you havequeries or questions, feel free to ask us in the comment section below.
-We willtry to answer back your queries as soon as possible.
+If you have queries or questions, feel free to contact us.
+We will try to answer back your queries as soon as possible.